 The posts in this weblog have various referrals to publications about art environments.

-This page gives an overview of the in my opinion most interesting publications about art environments in Europe, which includes this is a selected bibliography.
+This page gives an overview of the in my opinion most interesting publications about art environments in Europe So this is a selected bibliography.

 It's also an annotated one.
 By arranging the titles in a chronological order and adding comments I like to show in which way European art environments over the years have been discussed and how the discussion gradually extended from France to other countries.